BITSS/ACRE/docs/01-intro.md

 You will be asked to record the results of their reproduction progress through each stage.

-In *Stage 1:[Scoping](#scoping)*, complete **[Survey 1](https://berkeley.qualtrics.com/jfe/form/SV_2bO83uJvU9ZiTXv)**, where you will declare your paper of choice and the specific display item(s) and specifications on which you will focus for the remainder of the exercise.
+In *Stage 1: [Scoping](#scoping)*, complete **[Survey 1](https://berkeley.qualtrics.com/jfe/form/SV_2bO83uJvU9ZiTXv)**, where you will declare your paper of choice and the specific display item(s) and specifications on which you will focus for the remainder of the exercise.
 This step may also involve writing a brief 1-2 page summary of the paper (confirm this with your instructor).

 In *Stage 2: [Assessment](#assessment)*, you will inspect the paper's reproduction package (raw data, analysis data, and code), connect the display item to be reproduced with its inputs, and assign a reproducibility score to each output.